Netanyahu Gives Up On Criminal Immunity, Puts His Faith in Trump

 The indictment claims that in exchange for favorable coverage, Netanyahu would suppress circulation of Israel Hayom, a free daily that is considered a mouthpiece for the prime minister, which was founded by GOP and Netanyahu supporter Sheldon Adelson, the Las Vegas casino tycoon.

-In details that have titillated Israelis for months, Netanyahu is alleged to have received expensive Cuban cigars and French pink champagne, and to have permitted family members—his wife, Sara, and son, Yair— to request and accept gifts as well.
+In details that have titillated Israelis for months, Netanyahu is alleged to have received expensive Cuban cigars and French pink Champagne, and to have permitted family members—wife Sara and son, Yair—to request and accept gifts as well.

 “I am withdrawing my request for immunity,” he announced, slamming the Knesset for running “a circus” and lashing out at the judiciary that “did not afford me due process.”
 Netanyahu said he was confident he would “squash the disproportionate charges contained in the vacant accusations filed in my case.”